Published Nov 25th 2012

 These stylish mugs

 are welcome in any fly fishing club or at any fly-tying table!
-The coffoee simply tastes better when drunk from an original Global FlyFisher coffee mug!
+The coffee simply tastes better when drunk from an original Global FlyFisher coffee mug!

 Prices start at 14 US$.